BowDown097/NKFrameworkDecomp/STYLE_GUIDE.md

 - Template type parameters always use ``typename`` and almost always follow the T, U, V... pattern.

 ## Functions
-- Function names are in pascal case and do not bear prefixes or suffixes, unless if differentiating a public and private implementation with the same name (e.g. Send and \_Send)
+- Function names are in pascal case and do not bear prefixes or suffixes, unless if differentiating a public and non-public implementation with the same name (e.g. Send and \_Send).
-- Function parameters are in camel case and will rarely bear the same prefixes as variables.
-Generally, no prefixes or suffixes are added to these unless if they are found in an error message.
+- Function parameters are in camel case and are prefixed like standard variables.
 - Function parameters are named both in header files and source files.
 - Function definitions should be kept to source files where possible.

 ## Files
 - Source and header file names are in pascal case and are only prefixed if they contain one interface type that is reimplemented with the same name elsewhere (e.g. IFile, CFile -> IFile.h, File.h).
 - Source files use the .cpp file extension and header files the .h file extension.
-- The existence of a source file can usually (but not always!) be verified by searching "\_cpp" in function names, granted function name symbols are available.
+- The existence of a source file can usually (but not always!) be verified by searching "\_cpp" in the binary's function names in a disassembler, granted function name symbols are available.

 <br><br><br><br><br>